-The recent move by Mark Zuckerberg, CEO of Meta, generated controversy by dismantling Diversity programs, Equity and Inclusion (DE&I) in your company, who is the owner of Facebook, Instagram and WhatsApp.
+The recent move by Mark Zuckerberg, CEO of Meta, sparked controversy by dismantling Diversity, Equity, and Inclusion (DE&I) programs in his company, which owns Facebook, Instagram, and WhatsApp.
 This series of decisions signals a conservative shift, in line with the so-called anti-woke movement, and raises questions about the role of corporations in contemporary society.
-However, in a striking contrast, the MM Group, one of the most recognized corporate event companies in Brazil, reinforces that diversity is a strategic pillar for growth and innovation
+However, in a striking contrast, Grupo MM, one of the most recognized corporate event companies in Brazil, emphasizes that diversity is a strategic pillar for growth and innovation.

-The Dismantling of the Goal: Focus on Business, Not in Transformation
+The Dismantling of the Goal: Focus on Business, Not Transformation

-In less than two weeks, Meta has eliminated fact-checking on its platforms, announced a donation of $1 million to Donald Trump's inaugural fund and ended all DE&I programs.
-The official communication came through an internal memorandum, revealed by Axios and Business Insider, in which the vice president of HR, Janelle Gale, stated that the representation goals would also be abandoned
+In less than two weeks, Meta eliminated fact-checking on its platforms, announced a $1 million donation to Donald Trump's inaugural fund, and ended all DE&I programs.
+The official communication came through an internal memo, revealed by Axios and Business Insider, in which HR Vice President Janelle Gale stated that the diversity goals would also be abandoned.

-These decisions, added to the promotion of executives aligned with the Republican Party, indicate that Meta is recalibrating its participation in the public debate, returning to a traditional view focused on financial results, even if this means giving up inclusive social policies
+These decisions, combined with the promotion of executives aligned with the Republican Party, indicate that Meta is recalibrating its participation in the public debate, returning to a traditional vision of focusing on financial results, even if this implies giving up inclusive social policies.

 MM Group: Diversity as a Strategic Pillar

-As Meta moves towards conservatism, Grupo MM reinforces its position as a leader in diversity and inclusion.
-Founded by Meire Medeiros in the 1990s, Grupo MM is an example of how valuing diversity can generate concrete results
+While Meta moves towards conservatism, the MM Group reinforces its position as a leader in diversity and inclusion.
+Founded by Meire Medeiros in the 1990s, Grupo MM is an example of how valuing diversity can produce tangible results.

-Currently, 60% of the more than 200 employees of the company, affectionately called "Chameleons", they are women who hold strategic positions.
-This scenario reflects an organizational culture that bets on equity as a driver for innovation and sustainable growth
+Currently, 60% of the more than 200 employees of the company, affectionately called "Cammaleões," are women occupying strategic positions.
+This scenario reflects an organizational culture that bets on equity as a driver for innovation and sustainable growth.

-"While some companies are retreating, we believe that diversity is not just a matter of social responsibility, but a competitive advantage that makes us more creative, innovative and connected with market demands, says Ana Carolina Medeiros, Director of New Business at Grupo MM
+“While some companies are backtracking, we believe that diversity is not just a matter of social responsibility, but a competitive advantage that makes us more creative, innovative and connected to market demands,” says Ana Carolina Medeiros, Director of New Business at Grupo MM.

 Contrast Between Two Models

-The repositioning of Meta marks a distancing from social initiatives that, for years, were considered essential for global corporations.
-On the other hand, Grupo MM establishes itself as a model of inclusion and growth.
-Only in 2024, the company recorded a 47% increase in revenue, driven by practices aligned with ESG guidelines and female leadership in a competitive market
+Meta's repositioning marks a distancing from social initiatives that, for years, were considered essential for global corporations.
+In return, the MM Group establishes itself as a model of inclusion and growth.
+In 2024 alone, the company recorded a 47% increase in revenue, driven by practices aligned with ESG guidelines and female leadership in a competitive market.

 Reflections for the Future

-The contrast between Meta's movements and the positioning of Group MM reflects a larger debate about the role of companies in society.
-On one side, corporations that prioritize immediate financial results; from another, organizations that understand diversity as a strategic asset
+The contrast between Meta's actions and the positioning of Grupo MM reflects a broader debate about the role of companies in society.
+On one side, corporations that prioritize immediate financial results; on the other, organizations that see diversity as a strategic asset.

-The example of Group MM reinforces that inclusion is not just a social commitment, but another smart strategy to boost innovation and ensure market relevance
+The example of the MM Group reinforces that inclusion is not just a social commitment, but a smart strategy to drive innovation and ensure relevance in the market.

-As Ana Carolina Medeiros concluded: "We are writing a future in which diversity is not seen as an obstacle, but as the key to a more innovative and inclusive world
+As Ana Carolina Medeiros concludes: “We are writing a future in which diversity is not seen as an obstacle, but as the key to a more innovative and inclusive world.”